 Optimization of Content Creation

 One of the most popular uses of generative AI solutions is, of course, content generation.
-For instance, the craft store Michaels utilizes generative AI to create better website copy, marketing emails, and SMS campaigns, thus achieving better customer engagement.
+For instance, the craft store Michaels utilizes generative AI to create better website copy, marketing emails, and SMS campaigns, thus achieving better engagement.
 In fact, the company says that using AI algorithms for content creation resulted in a 25-41% improvement in click-through rates.

 In one of our projects, we also used generative AI in eCommerce to help our client effectively extend its product range.
 Our team was responsible for fine-tuning product descriptions and cleaning up names for over one million items available.
 We employed ChatGPT to find and eliminate irrelevant textual information from product descriptions and titles.
 We also created a custom script to support ChatGPT functionality and elaborated the list of prohibited words and pertinent keywords to improve the accuracy of the content generation and cleanup.